saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 ### Test a Local App in Docker Mode

-To connect your tests run in a Docker container and pass the test results to Sauce Labs, you can do so without having a Sauce Connect tunnel running.
+To run tests in _docker mode_ (test are runnning in a Docker container) against an app running on your local machine, and pass the test results to Sauce Labs, you can stop any Sauce Connecrt tunnels you have running, then update the BaseURL variable.

 #### Update the Test URL